softlayer/sl-ember-components/README.md

 Render the component referenced by name.
 Bound properties can be passed to the component in the normal fashion.

+**Utility Classes**

+*sl-grid-key-adapter*

+Provides an abstraction between the events the *sl-grid* component listens for and the ability to associate any keyboard shortcuts in your application to trigger them.

+*sl-menu-key-adapter*

+Provides an abstraction between the events the *sl-menu* component listens for and the ability to associate any keyboard shortcuts in your application to trigger them.

 ---

 All of this functionality is provided through a combination of leveraging the best-of-breed of other component offerings